KDE/plasma-login-manager/README.md

 ## Plasma Login

 > [!important]
-> [plasma-login](https://invent.kde.org/davidedmundson/plasma-login) and [plasma-login-manager](https://invent.kde.org/davidedmundson/plasma-login-manager) are in a prototype state and are not considered ready for real-world usage.
+> Plasma Login is in a prototype state and is not considered ready for real-world usage.

-Plasma Login Manager provides the backend for Plasma's login experience.
-It is a fork of [SDDM](https://github.com/sddm/sddm).

-It requires [plasma-login](https://invent.kde.org/davidedmundson/plasma-login) which provides the frontend.
+Plasma Login provides a display manager for KDE Plasma, forked from [SDDM](https://github.com/sddm/sddm) and with an new frontend providing a greeter, wallpaper plugin integration and System Settings module (KCM).

+### What we want

+ - Great out-of-box experience in multi-monitor and high DPI and HDR
+ - Keyboard layout switching
+ - Virtual keyboards
+ - Easy Chinese/Japanese/Korean/Vietnamese (CJK) input
+ - Screen readers for blind people (which then means volume control)
+ - Remote (VNC/RDP) support from startup
+ - Deeper Plasma integration including:
+    - Display and keyboard brightness control
+    - Full power management
+    - Pairing trusted bluetooth devices
+    - Login to known Wi-Fi for remote LDAP

 ### Getting started

 To try Plasma Login, you can build both repositories and install them on your system.